-In our climate reality, the management of water use is a growing priority not only for healthcare organizations but for all B.C. residents.
-Providence's Water Management program is an integral part of the Province's strategy to address the recurring issue of water shortage across B.C.
+In our climate reality, the management of water use is a growing priority not only for health-care organizations but for all B.C. residents.
+Fraser Health's Water Management program is an integral part of the Province's strategy to address the recurring issue of water shortage across B.C.

 The Water Management program seeks to actively plan, develop, distribute and optimize the use and possible reuse of water resources by health-care sites.
-Much work is done in collaboration with the Providence Operations and Infrastructure teams and focuses largely on conservation programs to:
+Much work is done in collaboration with the Fraser Health Operations and Infrastructure teams and focuses largely on conservation programs to:

-- Optimize landscape irrigation

-- Eliminate once-through cooling systems

-- Capture/reuse rainwater

-- Optimize water use through behavioural change

-- Investigate and promote use of low-flow devices, where applicable
+- Optimize landscape irrigation. - Eliminate once-through cooling mechanical systems. - ► Capture/reuse rainwater. - Optimize water use through behavioural change. - Manage sewage and wastewater, with the eventual goal of recycling or reusing grey water where applicable. - Investigate and promote use of low-flow devices, where applicable.